-Laurel & Hardy, Mac & Cheese, Tom & Jerry – there are so many famous combos it goes to show that mashing two subjects together can create some amazing outcomes.
-But is that true in photography?
-Let’s look at combo photos!
+Laurel & Hardy, Mac & Cheese, Tom & Jerry – there are so many famous combos.
+It goes to show that mashing two subjects together can create some amazing combo photos.

-OH YES (otherwise we wouldn’t have written this guide).
-Therefore, can we proudly introduce you to our wonderful iPhotography members – combo photos!
 Combo photos are a growing trend blending humour and intrigue for entertainment or discussion.
-There is one very prominent artist, Stephen McMennamy (@combophoto) behind this online movement who has inspired this article.
+There is one very prominent artist behind this online movement who has inspired this article.

-Let’s give you a few examples of his work:
+Let’s give you a few examples of his work @combophoto (Stephen Mcmennamy) Instagram.

-We’ve got a few loose topics you could use as springboards for your own combo photos.
+I’ve got 4 topics you could use as springboards for your own combo photo.

-Top Tip – Have a look on Pinterest, we’ve dedicated a whole board to combo photos so you’ll have tonnes of inspiration!
+If you have a look on Pinterest, we’ve dedicated a whole board to combo photos so you’ll have tonnes of inspiration to work from.

 Here are our best tips to shooting for perfect combo photos:

-Keep your original picture close as a reference for shooting the other half
+1. Always keep your original picture close to hand as a reference for shooting the other half.

-Consider the angle of how the first shot was taken to help you line up the second
+2. Consider the angle and perspective of how the first shot was taken to help you line up the second.

-Don’t worry if you can’t crop it in camera perfectly.
-We can edit it afterwards
+3. Don’t worry if you can’t crop it in-camera perfectly.
+We can edit it afterwards.

-Match up the backgrounds as best as possible.
-Try to make the effect seamless
+4. Match up the backgrounds as best as possible.
+Try to make the effect seamless.

-Match up the exposures as well.
-You don’t want to end up with one half too dark
+5. Match up the exposures too.
+You don’t want one half too dark.

 Once you’ve got your two shots then it’s time to blend them together to finish off this combo effect.
-You can do it in Photoshop, but for a break from the norm we’re going to use our Pixlr editor.
-You can find free access to it on the iPhotography dashboard.
+You can do it in Photoshop, but for a break from the norm, we’re going to use Pixlr X editor.
+If you’re an iPhotography member you can find free access to Pixlr through the iPhotography dashboard.

 It’s probably best to open up a new document and work from scratch.
 Make sure the orientation matches the way you took your photos.

-Firstly, drag one of your shots on to the document.
+1. Firstly, drag one of your shots onto the document.
 Use the marquee tool to trim the parts you don’t want on the final combo.

-Secondly, with the initial picture in place, bring in your other shot and start to line it up.
-Find the crossover line for where one picture transcends into the other.
-The trick is to make sure the width of these parts match, or at least look consistent.
+2. Secondly, with the initial picture in place then bring in your other shot and start to line it up.
+Find the cross over line for where one picture transcends into the other.
+The trick is to make sure the width of these parts match or at least look consistent.

-Because, when done right, combo photos can be really eye catching and makes you look like a proper clever clog!
+6. Because, when done right, combo photos can be really eye-catching and makes you look like a proper clever clog!

-What do you think?
-Are you going to give this idea a shot?
-Let us know what you thought.
-We love to hear your feedback it’s a great source of inspiration and motivation for us.
+What do you think of combo photos?
+Are you going to give this combo photos a shot?
+Let me know what you thought.
+I’d love to hear your feedback it’s a great source of inspiration and motivation for us.